gideon-pol/Halvin/README.md

 ##### compare
 `0b1000` - Compares the value of the first selected register with the one in the second selected register.
 The ALU tests whether the first value is greater than the second, and whether they are equal.
 The results of this instruction are stored in temporary flag registers inside the ALU and are not accessible to a program.
 ##### jump if equal
 `0b1001` - Updates the `program counter` to point to an address in program memory if the `equal flag` is raised in the ALU.
 The address the `program counter` jumps to is given in the `constant bits`.
 Because this instruction is dependent on the `compare` instruction, `compare` should always be called before this instruction.
-Alternatively,
+Alternatively, a `register + register` or `register - register` instruction can be executed instead of `compare`, as those instructions also correctly update the ALU flag bits.
 ##### jump if greater
-`0b1001` - Updates the `program counter` to point to an address in program memory if the `greater than flag` is raised in the ALU.
+`0b1010` - Updates the `program counter` to point to an address in program memory if the `greater than flag` is raised in the ALU.
 The bit layout is the same as the `jump if equal` instruction.
-A `compare` instruction should always proceed this instruction.
+This instruction too should be preceeded by the instructions mentioned in the `jump if equal` instruction.

 ## Screenshots